 Everyone has their own opinion when it comes to charcoal and gas grilling.
-What, though, is the correct choice?
-Is there a correct choice?
+Which type of grill is the best?
+Is there a correct choice for whipping up amazing grilling recipes?
 Rather than guessing which to use at your next cookout, we’ve rounded up the pros and cons of charcoal and gas grills so you can make a well-informed decision for what will be the tastiest choice of the summer.

 Shutterstock / C Levers

 According to some die-hard barbecue fans, the only way to grill is with charcoal.
-Charcoal provides that rich, smoky flavor that, even with an attached smoke box, gas just can’t meet.
-Learn more about operating a charcoal grill here.
+Charcoal provides that rich, smoky flavor that, even with an attached smoker box, gas just can’t meet.
+Learn more about how to use a charcoal grill.

 - You get that scrumptious, smoky flavor.
 Ever wonder how charcoal grills give so much flavor?
 Turns out, that higher heat is key.
-When the drippings from your steak, chicken or veggies falls on the hot coals, the drippings turn into flavor-packed steam and smoke that goes right back into the meat, resulting in the amazingly unique taste of charcoal grilling.
+When the drippings from your steak, chicken or veggies fall on the hot coals, they turn into flavor-packed steam and smoke that goes right back into the meat, resulting in the amazingly unique taste of charcoal grilling.

 - They are easier on your wallet.
 A basic charcoal grill will run you about $25, while a moderately priced one can be found for around $150.
-Of course, higher end models go up from there, but in comparison, there are far less than the gas grills that usually cost between $130-$300.
+Of course, higher-end models go up from there, but in comparison, charcoal grills are far less expensive than gas grills which usually cost between $130-$300.

 - Longer heat up time.
 Charcoal grills, on average, take about 15-20 minutes to reach the proper cooking temperature (not including the time it takes to light the charcoal), whereas gas grills instantly light up and take about 10 minutes to reach cooking temperature.
-(While you’re waiting for the grill to heat up, toss together some of these delicious summer salads.)
+There are a few different ways to start a charcoal grill, too.

 Shutterstock / Arina P Habich